srgarces/Getting-and-Cleaning-Data-Course-Project/readme.md

 2. run_analysis.R performs the data preparation as described in CodeBook.md

-3. grouped_tidy_df.csv is the final data after run_analysis.R is executed
+3. grouped_tidy_df.txt  is the final data after run_analysis.R is executed